The Digital Darkroom

 The photographic “darkroom” takes on a different guise when you work with digital data.
-This picture shows my “digital darkroom” where FITS images from the SXVF-M25C and other cameras are pre-processed before sending them off via Broadband link to Noel Carboni for processing and enhancement.
+This picture shows my “digital darkroom” where FITS images from the Trius-M26Cs or ASI 2600MC Pro CMOS cameras are pre-processed before taking them into PhotoShop 2024 for the final processing steps to take place.

 Lets take a quick trip around the room.